ChenKaiXuSan/Skeleton_ASD_PyTorch/README.md

 ## Description

-We present a method that can effectively **capture cycle** and **action symmetry** information in motion and exploit the characteristics of gait motion.
+We present a method that can effectively capture **motion periodicity** and **action symmetry** information in motion and exploit the characteristics of gait motion.
 Our experiments, performed on a video dataset consisting of 81 different patients, showed that our method outperformed baseline approaches.
 The proposed method achieved an accuracy of 71.43, a precision of 72.80, and an F1 score of 71.15.